 Taste: Caramel and chocolate.
 Orange.
 Apple juice.
 Honey and vanilla and some gentle woody spice.

-So long as we the whisky drinkers accept that a 12 year old malt bottled at 40% should cost the best part of £50, prices will continue to climb.
-Personally, I think this new Fettercairn is a malt of decent quality but I won’t be buying a bottle any time soon.
+That said, so long as we the whisky drinkers accept that a 12 year old malt bottled at 40% should cost the best part of £50, prices will continue to climb.
+This new Fettercairn is a malt of decent quality but I certainly won’t be buying a bottle any time soon.
 Not at that price.

 Visit Fettercairn here.